 Hometown: Dunstable, MA

-Favorite sustainable living tip: Go vegetarian or vegan!
-Cutting out or even just cutting down on your meat and dairy intake can reduce carbon emissions contributing to global warming and save water, land, and other harmful emissions and pollutants from entering the ecosystems and waterways.
-Factory farming is both unethically to animals and unsustainable for the environment.
+Favorite sustainable living tip: Go plant-based!
+Cutting out or just cutting down on your meat and dairy intake can reduce carbon emissions contributing to global warming and save water, land, and other harmful emissions and pollutants from entering ecosystems and waterways.
+Factory farming is both unethical to animals and unsustainable for the environment.
 Start with cutting out meat from one meal a day, once a week!

 The Volunteer Program Intern serves as the Student Coordinator for the Office of Sustainability’s Volunteer Program.